 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about plant and animal cells (GCSE and Key Stage 3)

-Cells are not small planar structures.
-They are dynamic three-dimensional bags of fluid containing a host of exciting organelles.
+Cells are not small planar structures!
+They are dynamic, three-dimensional bags of fluid containing a host of exciting organelles.
 Take time to help students appreciate that cells are the building blocks of living organisms.
-Stress the relationship between atom, cell, tissue and organ.
-A great homework is to challenge students to make models of different specialised cells – you will be amazed by their creativity!
+You can find ideas for teaching living/non-living here.
+Help students get an appreciation of scale, by stressing the relationship between atom, cell, tissue and organ.
+Taking epithelial cells from you cheek and showing these to the class can be a good bridge – i.e. explicitly linking the organism(you!) to the cell.
+A fun homework is to challenge students to make models of different specialised cells – you will be amazed by their creativity!

 GCSE activity labelling plant and animal cells.
 Students label plant and animal cells.
 They consider which organelles are shared between plants, animals and fungi.
 Students imagine what the common ancestor of all three groups could have looked like.
 (PDF)